 Should you do an engagement photo session?

 Many people love taking pictures.
-You will never be as young and beautiful as you are today… Plus, it’s healthy for your Facebook and Instagram followers.
+You will never be as young and beautiful as you are today… Plus, it’s healthy for your Facebook and Instagram following.
 If that line of thinking describes you, you don’t need convincing.
 An engagement photo session is your kind of thing!
 Scroll down to the next section for some pointers and inspiration.

 And if you do need reasons… there are many.

 Maybe you live a busy life and find it hard to pause, look around, and take pictures.
 Still, you should consider doing it.
 In the short term, romantic pictures of you two will get everyone – including yourselves – really excited about your upcoming wedding.
 And later, they will become great memories that you, your families, and any children you may have will treasure forever!

 If the artistic quality of your wedding pictures means a big deal to you, doing an engagement photo shoot in advance of the wedding is the best way for you to see what the photographer can do for you.

 But maybe, like many people, you get a little tense or nervous around a camera.
 It may surprise you, but in this case it’s even more important to work with your wedding photographer beforehand.
 This gives you a chance to establish a connection, develop mutual trust, and see for yourself that this photographer can make you look forever beautiful – which will help ease the tension on the day of the wedding.